Top 10 Things To Do In Kauai

 6. Tahitian Dancing in Luau Kalamaku

-5. Chilling in Hanalei Bay
+5. Chill in Hanalei Bay

 The largest and most impressive bay in Kauai, Hanalei Bay is a playground for all age groups.
 It’s where George Clooney went for a morning jog in The Descendants and where you’ll simply want to park it for the day.
 Hanalei Bay runs from the busier Black Pot Beach and Hanalei Beach Park in the east to the more secluded and unnamed western beaches.